Context Window

 “Just put everything in the prompt” fails for three reasons even when the window is large.
 First, cost: most providers charge per token, so stuffing a huge document into every call multiplies the bill.
 Second, latency: more tokens means a slower response.
 Third, and least obvious, quality, models attend less reliably to information buried in the middle of a very long context, so more is not always better.
 A focused prompt often beats a bloated one.

 This is exactly why RAG exists.
 Instead of dumping your whole corpus into the window, you retrieve only the handful of relevant chunks for each question and send just those.
 You get the benefit of a large knowledge base without paying to process all of it on every request.
-The context window is the budget, retrieval is how you spend it wisely.
+The context window is the budget; retrieval and good prompt-engineering are how you spend it wisely.

 The practical takeaway: treat the context window as a scarce resource with a price tag, not free space.
+Bigger windows lower the pressure but do not remove it, and cost and latency still scale with what you put in.
 We design around that budget deliberately under Artificial Intelligence.